Continuous evidence, framework-agnostic.

 Most changes land at the mapping layer.
 The underlying evidence (baselines, traces, incident logs) stays.
 The mapping changes.
 We publish updates and notify customers in the tier that depends on it.

 Yes.
 The infrastructure is the same.
 The framework-specific work is the mapping layer on top.
-Most customers pick a primary framework based on auditor or buyer requirements, then add the others as overlays.
+Most customers pick a primary framework based on auditor or buyer signal, then add the others as overlays.

 SOC 2 certification is on the roadmap.
 Current status is honestly disclosed at /legal/trust.
 We do not claim what we do not have.